LonoCloud/lein-unison/README.md

 - Stage this change in the `dependent-a` repository.
 - Commit to `dependent-a` with a message indicating the change.
 - Push the change.

+You can also specify `:merge`, which points to a branch.
+Before updating the dependency on branch `:branch`, `:merge` will be merged into `:branch`.

 ### Stable release